beingkk/movie-genre-classifier/README.md

 }
 ```

 Note that the app outputs several genres in order to provide the user with a better insight about the nature of the movie under question.
-The genres are displayed in a descending order with respect to the confidence (or probability) that the classification algorithm has assigned.
+The genres are displayed in a descending order with respect to the confidence (probability) that the classification algorithm has assigned.
 For example, in the case shown above, the algorithm regards "The Matrix" more as Science Fiction.

 ### Running with Docker